 Download one any of our free CV templates to help you ensure your application stands out.
-Our CV's are structured to ensure they appeal to South African hiring managers and recruiters.
+Our CV's are structured to ensure they appeal to hiring managers and recruiters based in South Africa.
 Get more interviews today with one of our free CV templates!

 All of the templates below are 100% free for you to download and use.
 Either click on the image or on the "DOWNLOAD NOW" link to start your download.

-All of these CV templates are designed to be easy to use and edit, even if you are not a computer wiz.
-This article will explain how to edit your CV.
+All of these CV templates are designed for South African job seekers and are easy to use and edit, even if you are not a computer wiz.
 However if you are interested in getting some assistance with editing and revamping your CV you can check out this CV revamping service which will use any of the CV's below to take your CV to the next level.

 Deciding what information to include on your CV is very simple.
 Just remember that you only need to include information that is going to directly contribute to you actually getting called back for an interview.
 Any additional information that you can mention or expand on in the interview is probably not necessary.
 Your CV should not be longer then 1-2 pages, so keep it lean.